-The fourth book presents the Five-Year Capital Program and Financing Plan, which highlights major capital initiatives and objectives, and describes the approach to financing the capital program.
+The Five-Year Capital Program and Financing Plan highlights major capital initiatives and objectives, and describes the approach to financing the capital program.

-Finally, the Agency Presentations volume describes the functions of each state agency and presents tables that summarize the agency's spending by program and category.
-A "User's Guide" provides background information on State government and the budget process, and explains how to interpret the agency "story" tables.
-This book also includes the budget requests of the Legislature and Judiciary, which are submitted without revision as required by the Constitution.
+The website includes the mission and functions of each State agency, descriptions of major budget actions and tables that summarize the agency's spending by program and category.
+Also included is a "User's Guide" which provides background information on State government and the budget process, and explains how to interpret the agency "story" tables.
+This portal also includes the budget requests of the Legislature and Judiciary, which are submitted without revision as required by the Constitution.